-- If you have changed address since you last pass was issued you will need to send in proof of ID and let us know what your new address is four weeks before your current pass expires.
-If you have not notified us you will be charged a £10 admin fee.
+- If you have changed address since your last pass was issued you will need to send in proof of ID and let us know what your new address is four weeks before your current pass expires.
+If you have not notified us you will be charged an admin fee (£13 from 1 April 2022).

 A concessionary travel pass entitles you to free travel on all off-peak services (from 9.30am until the last bus of the day) Monday to Friday and at all times during weekends and Bank Holidays.
 If you are using your pass outside of the Norfolk County Council area, please check for local travel variations.